vandermeerlab/papers/Carey_etal_submitted/readme.md

 # Carey et al. (submitted)

-Code used for processing, analysis and visualization in Carey, Tanaka and van der Meer, "Reward revaluation biases hippocampal sequence content away from the preferred outcome" (submitted)
+Code used for processing, analysis and visualization in Carey, Tanaka and van der Meer, "Reward revaluation biases hippocampal replay content away from the preferred outcome" (submitted)

 Makes extensive use of the